aisyahzck/work_it_project/README.md

 A flutter private to-do list application.

 # TO-DO App
-Sign up before start using the app.
+Sign up before starting using the app.
 User can sign in via:
 1) Email
 2) Facebook Account